Falkicon/mcp-fabric-ux-system/mcp-server.plan.md

 ## 4. Future considerations

+- Real-time or more frequent documentation updates.
 - Integration with specific CI/CD platforms.
-- Adding more sophisticated AuthN/AuthZ examples.
+- Adding more sophisticated AuthN/AuthZ examples if access needs control.
 - Providing IaC templates (Terraform, etc.).
-- Developing more complex example tools/resources.
+- Developing more complex interactive tools (e.g., code snippet generation based on Fabric UX).
-- Exploring support for Streamable HTTP transport when SDK support matures.

 This plan provides a starting point.
 We can adjust the scope, priorities, and details as needed.
-Let me know what you think!